 Occurrence Limit: the total amount of coverage your policy can provides per claim filed Aggregate Limit: the total amount of coverage your policy can provide for the duration of your policy—usually one year.

 When you understand which policies are in a program and how much those policies cover, you can better understand if the program is worth the price.
-For example, FLIP’s food vendor insurance program costs just $299 a year and features:
+For example, FLIP’s food vendor insurance program costs just $299 per year or $25.92 per month including:

 - General Liability: $2 million aggregate limit ($1 million per occurrence)